ansible/ansible-runner/docs/execution_environments.rst

 Using Runner with Execution Environmnets
 ========================================

-**Execution Environments** are meant to be a consistent, reproducable, portable, and sharable method to run Ansible Automation jobs in the exact same way on your laptop as they are executed in `Ansible AWX <https://github.com/ansible/awx/`_.
+**Execution Environments** are meant to be a consistent, reproducible, portable, and sharable method to run Ansible Automation jobs in the exact same way on your laptop as they are executed in `Ansible AWX <https://github.com/ansible/awx/`_.
 This aids in the development of automation jobs and Ansible Content that is meant to be run in **Ansible AWX**, `Ansible Tower <https://www.ansible.com/products/tower>`_, or via `Red Hat Ansible Automation Platform <https://www.ansible.com/products/automation-platform>`_